-Access and learn how to use MS365 Office and study support software through the new Digital Student Skills Hub.
-For example, mind mapping and note taking software for brainstorming and formulating and structuring your written assignments and presentations.
+- Access and learn how to use Microsoft 365 and study support software, including mind-mapping and note-taking tools, through the new Digital Student Skills Hub.

-Bespoke faculty-specific online resources will help you in using assistive technology for your work.
+- Faculty-specific online resources will help you to use assistive technology for your work.

-Follow good academic practice by citing and referencing appropriately and using Reference Management Software: access to resources and support through our Referencing Guide.
+- Learn how to follow good academic practice, by citing and referencing appropriately and using Reference Management Software, with our referencing guide.

 Watch Senior Lecturer in Biomedical Science, Dr TJ Moore, explain how DMU’s staff and students are adapting to online learning: